Novaii-Yoder/PokerBotChallenge/README.md

 # Yoder's Summer Challenge 2025
 ## Poker Competition

 This challenge is to build a poker bot to play in a game of Texas Hold'em.
-I hope to have a few people build bots by the end of the summer so that I can host a little tournament and see who's bot is best.
+This includes Machine Learning algorithms, as well as statistical and mathematical evaluations of the game.

-The goal is to build or train an algorithm that can play the game not optimally, but evaluate risk vs. reward.
-You can build a bot that always make the statistcally best choice, but this might lose to a bot that goes all in every hand.
+The goal is to build or train an algorithm that can play the game not necessarily optimally, but evaluate risk vs. reward.
+You can build a bot that always make the statistically best choice, but this might lose to a bot that goes all in every hand.
 The goal is to learn or read the other bots in the game and play the players not only the game.

+The ultimate goal of this project is to host a tournament of bots at the end of the summer (mid August? maybe every year?) and see who made the best bot.
+But you are welcome to just do it for fun on your own.
+For people who want to be in the tournament, try to keep the compute demands pretty small as I will be running all the bots at the same time on semi-powerful computer.
+You can use common python libraries like keras, pytorch, ollama (there may not be a GPU, TBD), and math libraries.
+A full list of allowed libraries will evolve over time.

+You can provide your own models if you would like, again keep in mind potential compute limitations.
+You are also welcome to train on the fly while the game is running.

 Suggestions are welcome, as I am still deciding on how to structure this challenge, and would love to hear from people who are interested in trying.